tizonia/tizonia-openmax-il/README.md

 > before running it on your system!.

-Debian packages are stored in [Bintray](https://bintray.com/tizonia), with the following distro/arch combinations:
+Debian packages are stored on [Bintray](https://bintray.com/tizonia), with the following distro/arch combinations:

 <div align="center">